 The sediment bags will be constructed of heavy duty geofabric, similar to sediment fencing and construction fabric for road construction.
-The bags are machine-sewed and reinforced along all seams to allow water to seep through the fabric, while the sediment remains trapped within.
+The 100-foot long by 10-foot wide filter fabric bags are machine-sewed and reinforced along all seams to allow water to seep through the fabric mesh, while the sediment remains trapped within.
 The arrangement of sediment bags will allow two or three sediment bags to be filled simultaneously or sequentially with the slurry mixture, When a sediment bag is approximately 3/4-full, then a new bag is unrolled next to the previous one, then the slurry mixture is diverted to the new bag.
 When two adjacent sediment bags have been filled, then a third bag will be nestled between them to create a new layer starting at 3 feet above the ground.
-Such stacking is needed to fit all of the sediment bags on the upland west of Wetland A. Plastic tarps will be placed atop the recently-filled sediment bags at the end of each work day.
-When sediment placement is complete, the sediment bags will remain at the upland area to allow residual water to seep out.
-Prior to finalizing these descriptions, the project team solicited feedback from the dredge contractor to assure the approach, procedures, safety precautions, and project components are consistent with dredging and sediment bag practices.
+Such stacking is needed to fit all of the sediment bags on the 35,900 sf. sloping pad west of Wetland A. When dredging is complete, the filled sediment bags will remain for 8 to 11 months to allow residual water to seep out.
+During the rainy season, plastic tarps will be placed over the filled sediment bags to avoid adding moisture.
+After sufficient drain and dry time, PGC will excavate the sequestered sediment, place in dump truck and haul to a suitable disposal location (as specified by DEQ).
+Prior to finalizing these descriptions, the project team solicited feedback from the dredge contractor and regulatory agencies to assure the approach, procedures, safety precautions, and project components are consistent with dredging and sediment bag practices, as well as compliance with Corps, DSL and CWS administrative rules.